malko/D.js/README.md

 promise.getStatus() // return -1 if rejected, 0 is pending and 1 if fulfilled
 promise.success(onFulfilled); // same as promise.then(onFulfilled);
 promise.error(onRejected);   // same as promise.then(undefined,onRejected);
-promise.apply(onFulfilled,onRejected);
+promise.otherwise(onRejected);   // alias of promise.error();
+promise.ensure(onRejected);   // cleanup method which will be always executed regardless fulfillment or rejection promise.apply(onFulfilled,onRejected);
 promise.rethrow(onRejected) // helper for onRejected method that rethrow the reason of the rejection promise.rethrow() // see below for more info on rethrow behaviour